 The Transit and Transportation Program contains many tasks central to VCTC's role as the County's Transportation Commission.
 These tasks help the Commission to prioritize transportation projects to better serve our community.
-The Transit and Transportation Program, at \$17,054,800, is 28% of the budget and includes six project tasks.
+The Transit and Transportation Program, at \$20,506,150, is 32% of the budget and includes six project tasks.

 Changes to this fiscal year include a decrease in the Fare Collection and APC System budget for equipment needs were purchased in the previous fiscal year and lowered professional services costs.
 The Senior and Disabled Transportation budget has increased for additional staff costs.
-The Transit Grant Administration budget decreased as pass-through projects were completed and new projects will not be added until the final budget.
+The Transit Grant Administration budget increased as new pass-through projects were added but offset by completed projects.
 The Transit Stop Enhancements budget increased for professional services associated with the procurement of a new system.
-The Valley Express and VCTC Intercity Services budgets have decreased largely due to the completion of the on-board video security equipment purchase and no plans to purchases buses this year.
-The VCTC Intercity Services budget does include marketing costs that were previously shown within the Community Outreach and Education Budget.
+The Valley Express budget has decreased largely due to the completion of the on-board video security equipment purchase and no plans to purchase buses this year.
+The VCTC Intercity has decreased due to the completion of the on-board video security equipment purchase, no planed purchases of buses and a one-time expenditure to the bus service provider in last fiscal year.
+The VCTC Intercity Services budget does include outreach costs that were previously shown within the Community Outreach and Education Budget.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.